Locomotives of the London, Midland and Scottish Railway: Post-Nationalisation

-LMS locomotive design should have ended in 1948 at Nationalisation, but had enormous influence over the design of British Railways' 'Standard' steam locomotives by former LMS man R.A.
-Riddles.
+LMS locomotive design did not end in at Nationalisation in 1948, for it had enormous influence over the design of British Railways' 'Standard' steam locomotives by former LMS man Robert Riddles.
 Some of the designs were little changed from the comparable designs by Ivatt.

-Riddles built quite a few examples of designs from the 'Big Four', including most of the Fairburn/Ivatt tank engines.
-These were distributed around the system, with quite a few of the 2-6-2 designs going to the Southern Region.
+Riddles built several examples of designs from the 'Big Four', including most of the Fairburn/Ivatt tank engines.
+These were distributed around the system, with many of the 2-6-2T designs going to the Southern Region.

 Withdrawal

 Pre-grouping types were withdrawn early for being non-standard, and locomotives were routinely withdrawn after their lives expired.

 Withdrawal of locomotives generally did not take place until the great locomotive cull of British Railways in the period 1962–1966.
 A pair of "Black Fives" were the last steam locomotives to be run on British Railways in 1968, although since then there have been almost weekly charter runs for the enthusiast and tourist markets and the occasional timetabled service (for instance at Dawlish and Stratford-upon-Avon).